nanoc/nanoc.app/content/development/nanoc-4-upgrade-guide.md

 * The `update` command has been removed.
 This command was used to manage source data, which should not have been the responsibility of nanoc.

-* The `view` command has been removed.

-NOTE: The decision for removing the <span class="command">view</span> commands is not final and might be revisited.

 ## Minor changed features

 * The `filesystem_unified` data source has been renamed to `filesystem`.